dadam1026/Recommendation-System/README.md

 <br>
 * Unique insight: pay users to generate engagement with their friends, called referral marketing
 * Rise of the middle class & disposable income, internet connectivity, and mobile phone uses
-* Food deserts within underdeveloped areas is also leading to increased food insecurity
+* Food deserts within underdeveloped areas causes increased food insecurity and collateral damage: inhabbitants not wanting to pay for medical help since they need food

 Problem Statement